oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 annotated with term `Core.DataModificationException` and SHOULD specify a `responseCode` of `424` (Failed Dependency).

-Alternatively, the verb [PUT]{.Datatype} can be used, in which case the request body MUST be the representation of a collection of entities.
+Alternatively, the verb `PUT` can be used, in which case the request body MUST be the representation of a collection of entities.
 In this case all entities provided in the request are applied as [upserts,](#sec_UpsertanEntity) and any entities not provided in the request are deleted.
 In this case, if the `continue-on-error` preference has been specified, and the request returns a success response code,